cristhiandcl/waiter-app/README.md

 # App Demo

-Try to play both video at the same time to watch almost synchronous
+Try to play both videos at the same time to watch almost synchronous

 https://user-images.githubusercontent.com/83930705/217311026-3fe1b914-0351-41a9-a719-ba59ad87eaaa.mov